 In this research, the Respeaker mic array v2.0 developed by Seeed is used.
 The DOA data for each chunk during the period of some voice are stored in an array.
 When the sound signal is detected for more than 2 seconds, the elements of the array are sorted in descending order of occurrence by using the sorting algorithm.
 Then, the stored DOA data in the array are processed with statistics method.
-The process flow for sound source identification is shown in Figure 14.
-The experiment results of sound source identification are shown in Figure 15.
+The process flow for sound source identification is shown in Figure 15.
+The experiment results of sound source identification are shown in Figure 16.
+The accuracy after applying the processing algorithm is above 62% for sound source identification.

-Figure 14.
+Figure 15.
 The process flow for sound source identification

-Figure 15.
+Figure 16.
 The experiment results of sound source identification